Skip to content

 What this tool does

 This tool converts an annual salary into an effective hourly rate and a wealth-building rate per hour.
-Enter annual salary, typical hours worked per week, working weeks per year, and how much wealth you build annually (savings and investments combined).
-The calculator shows effective hourly wage, wealth built per hour, annual wealth rate as a percentage of income, and total hours worked per year.
-The ratios reveal how efficiently time converts to wealth versus expenses.
+Enter your annual salary, typical hours worked per week, working weeks per year, and how much wealth you build annually through savings and investments combined.
+The calculator estimates your effective hourly wage, wealth built per hour worked, annual wealth rate as a percentage of income, and total hours worked per year.
+The output shows how much of each working hour translates into actual wealth accumulation versus consumption.
+Annual hours worked and your annual wealth-building amount are the primary drivers of the wealth-per-hour figure.
+This tool is useful for comparing income efficiency across different work arrangements or understanding the relationship between time invested and wealth outcomes.
+The calculation assumes consistent weekly hours and doesn't account for variable income, irregular work patterns, or changes in savings behaviour throughout the year.

 Enter Values